BishopFox/cyberdic/Microsoft Word/README.md

     ![Custom Dictionaries Menu](../assets/Custom-Dictionaries.png "Custom Dictionaries")

 4. Click on any one of the files listed in the Dictionary List, which will ungrey the **New** button.
-Then click on **New**, and select cyber.dic from its proper location.
+Then click on **Add**, and select cyber.dic from its proper location.

 ## Exclusion File Install: [exclude.txt](./exclude.txt)